Help us improve your experience.

 • inactive="inactive"—Attribute node

-Each XPath expression is evaluated from a particular node, which is referred to as the context node (or simply context).
+XSLT evaluates each XPath expression from a particular node, which is referred to as the context node (or simply context).
 The context node is the node at which the XSLT processor is currently looking.
-XSLT changes the context as the document’s hierarchy is traversed, and XPath expressions are evaluated from that particular context node.
+XSLT changes the context as it traverses the document’s hierarchy.
+It evaluates XPath expressions from that particular context node.

 Note: